Score Interpretation

 1 Quick Answer

-Updated April 1, 2026 by Structural.
+Updated May 3, 2026 by Structural.
 There is no single cutoff for a "good" IQ.
-The answer depends on whether you mean average, above average, unusually high, or practically useful in real life.
+The answer depends on whether you mean average, above average, unusually high, statistically rare, or practically useful in real life.
 On the standard IQ scale, these are the most common reference points:

 Average 100